HayesBarber/hot-keys-v2/README.md

 - Map keyboard shortcuts to CLI commands.
 - Search and execute commands with a Spotlight-like UI.
-- Start typing ~ or / to input a path starting from your home directory, this path is passed to a `onPathSelected` command.
+- Start typing ~ or / to input a path starting from your home directory.
+When selected, this path is passed to a `onPathSelected` command.

 <p align="center">
   <img src="src/assets/ui-image.png" alt="UI" height="275px"/>